THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

-And other fell on good ground, and did yield fruit that sprang up and increased; and brought forth, some thirty, and some sixty, and some an hundred.
+“But other seed fell on good ground and yielded a crop that sprang up, increased and produced: some thirtyfold, some sixty, and some a hundred.”
 (Mark 4:8)

 Thirty, sixty, and a hundred.
 Those “honest and good” hearts who make a success of the life of patient fruit-bearing to the Lord are set forth in three categories.
 Some of them bring forth thirtyfold, some sixtyfold, and some a hundredfold.
 These are three levels of laying hold on the grace of God that is in the Lord Jesus Christ.

 The three stages of Christian development, thirtyfold, sixtyfold, and a hundredfold are typified by:

 - The three assemblings of the Israelites (Deuteronomy 16:16).
 These three convocations enjoined on the Israelites were Unleavened Bread (Passover), the feast of Weeks (Pentecost), and the feast of Tabernacles.

 - The three areas in the Tabernacle of the Congregation were the Courtyard, the Holy Place, and the Most Holy Place.

 It seems clear that the Scriptures reveal three major levels of attainment in Christ, and that all who choose to do so may seek and find the hundredfold level.

 The three degrees of bearing fruit in Christ presented in the parable of the sower are:

 - The level of justification through the blood of the Lord Jesus.